 75 km from Amsterdam

-450 m after the motorway, turn left into Veenendaal, at the mushroom cycle sign, along Munniken weg.
-After 100 m, you are again cycling alongside the old canal (this section is still called the Grift).
+after 100 m, you are again cycling alongside the old canal (this section is still called the Grift).

 Through Veenendaal, back to the Vallei Kanaal

 cycle downhill to the end of Dahlia straat, and turn left just before the supermarket, along Panhuis.
-Food: in the supermarket, or 5 minutes later in the centre of Veenendaal.
+Food: in the supermarket, or 5 minutes later in the town centre.

 about 80 km from Amsterdam

-at the end of this pedestrian street, go straight on to the cycle path at the boulders.
-Follow the cycle sign for Wageningen.
-You are now on Verlaat: the street name sign is on the new block at the boulders.
+at the end of the pedestrianised street, go on to the cycle path, at the four boulders.
+Keep right here, follow the cycle sign for Wageningen.
+You are now on Verlaat: the street name sign is on the new block, at the boulders.

-go straight on away from the centre, along Verlaat and then Vallei straat: they form a long straight road, out of Veenendaal.
+go straight on away from the centre, along Verlaat, and then along Vallei straat.
+They form a long straight road, out of Veenendaal.

 at the end, at the blocks of flats, follow the signs for Wageningen, and go through the cycle underpass tunnel.

 turn left at the end of the tunnel, cycle sign for Wageningen.
-Look backwards at the sign as you leave the tunnel, they forgot to make it double-sided.
-The cycle path now follows the Vallei Kanaal again.
+You are now cycling alongside the Vallei Kanaal, again.